kankaniakshat185/low-latency-matching-engine/README.md

 What's still genuinely limiting this engine's performance, as measured, not guessed at:

-*   **Absolute numbers need a clean re-run.** Every Phase 4 number above was measured under real background system load (this is a personal machine, not a dedicated bench).
-Relative deltas (same process, same run) are trustworthy; absolute throughput/latency figures carry that caveat until re-measured on an idle machine.
+*   **Absolute numbers need a clean re-run.** Every throughput/latency number in this README — the 1.0 baseline table included — was measured under real background system load (this is a personal machine, not a dedicated bench).
+Relative deltas (same process, same run, e.g. the comparative study's version-to-version deltas) are trustworthy; absolute figures carry that caveat until re-measured on an idle machine.
+A spot re-run of the 1.0 baseline produced throughput roughly half the table's figures under heavier load, with the same relative shape between workloads intact — a direct demonstration of how much this caveat matters, not just a disclaimer.
 *   **`std::chrono` observer overhead.** 20-40ns per call, called twice per operation — up to ~80ns of any measured latency figure may be the timer, not the engine.
 Worst at the nanosecond scale this project operates at.
 *   **No core pinning.** Nothing is pinned to isolated CPU cores, so P99.9/Max latency figures likely include OS scheduling interrupts alongside real algorithmic stalls.
 *   **Single-threaded ceiling.** No concurrent order ingestion — throughput is bounded by one core's worth of work, by design (see Non-Goals below).